jalessio/cloud9-nativefier/README.md

 ## How to Run

+First, install `nativefier` and its dependencies:

+	npm install

-Go to your Cloud9 instance in your browser and get the URL for it.
+Next, go to your Cloud9 instance in your browser and get the URL for it.
 It will look something like `https://us-west-2.console.aws.amazon.com/cloud9/ide/abc123`.

 Put the URL into a file named `cloud9-url.txt` and then run `./run.sh`.